sanger-cellular-informatics/Targeton-Designer/README.md

 if no user designer config file is provided, `--fasta` (mandatory parameter), `--dir` and `--primer3_params` (both optional) will have to be passed as command-line arguments.

+Note: input can either be specified as a FASTA file or a region.

 ```
 {
   "stringency_vector": [...],